 Fat fasting or fasting mimicking diets are ways that you can consume ‘hormone neutral’ foods during your fast.

-The idea here is that you can consume certain types of foods which contain only fat because these foods don't influence your insulin or leptin levels.
+The idea here is that you can consume certain types of foods that contain only fat because these foods don’t influence your insulin or leptin levels.

 Fat fasting is not quite as potent when compared to other forms of fasting but it’s an easy way to get your feet wet.

 Fasting is a therapy that can be used to help obtain weight loss and it can even be safely combined with other therapies such as medications, supplements, diet, and exercise regimens.

 As a therapy, it’s also incredibly cheap and perhaps one of the most effective weight loss therapies that you can use.